JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 ```

 If you want more control over how the injection should be done then implement the `com.intellij.languageInjectionPerformer` EP which allows for complex language injections, e.g. for concatenation or interpolation of strings.
-If it is not implemented then the
+If it is not implemented, then the
 [`DefaultLanguageInjectionPerformer`](upsource:///plugins/IntelliLang/src/org/intellij/plugins/intelliLang/inject/DefaultLanguageInjectionPerformer.java)
 will be used.